Lead is a naturally occurring, bluish-grey material.

 - If you have lead in your plumbing, use an NSF-53 certified water filter approved for lead reduction for drinking; making food, juice, coffee or tea; and making baby formula.

-- The City of Hamilton is considering a Corrosion Control Program to help protect residents from lead exposure in drinking water due to the presence of lead water pipes, lead based fixtures and lead solder.
-It is anticipated that full-scale implementation will begin in 2018/2019.
+- The City of Hamilton has implemented a Corrosion Control Program to help protect residents from lead exposure in drinking water due to the presence of lead water pipes, lead based fixtures and lead solder.

 - Check toys and other items in your home for lead.